 Europeans wear blouses (women and girls), collared shirts, A-line shirts, non-baggy sweaters and cardigans, cardigans with a camisole or plain shirt underneath.
 These items are never in extremely bright colors or pastels.
 On the contrary, they are in classic, dark or mid shade purples, blues, greens, browns, grays, reds, etc. Twinsets, thin fine knitwear, blazers, blouses, shirts are for the office.
 Wind breakers and medium coarse knit tops for the weekend.

 The myth “Europeans never wear jeans” is a myth.
-Europeans wear jeans, but in a different way Americans do.
+They wear jeans, but in a different way than Americans do.
 European jeans are not too tight, not too loose, in a rather dark than light wash and without holes or rips.
-European-style jean often have a regular weave (called Italian weave), i.e. the fabric looks quite different from your Levis or Wrangler.
-They are a bit higher than medium rise, but not high rise.
+European-style jean often have a plain weave (called Italian weave).
+Consequently, the fabric looks quite different from your Levis or Wrangler.
+The rise falls between medium and high rise.

 Slacks, dress pants or corduroys are dark blue, gray or black.
 They are never wider in the leg than boot cut.
 Ideally, go for a straight leg, slender cut.
 Shorts are not worn as much in Europe as in America.
 Not to mention, if worn, it’s only for play and the weekend/vacation.

-Stylist tip: Fake the look by rolling up a pair of skinny jeans with one fold about 4 inches.
+Stylist tip: Fake the look of capri by rolling up a pair of skinny jeans with one fold about 4 inches.

 To get the look go for straight and A-line around the knee skirts in wool, tweed or rayon, leather skirt.
 Sheaths are for the office, shirt dresses for the weekend and vacation.
 Skirts are worn with a top or blouse.
 Dresses and skirts are never short, but around the knee.
 Cleavage is modest.

 There is a distinct difference between West and East European outerwear due to the different weather conditions.
-West Europe has moderate maritime climate.
-This means windy, humid winters with temperatures around the freezing point.
-Thus, winter and water repelent outerwear is a Must.
-Thus, loden coats, trench coats (see the linked post for the original traditional details), pea-coats or jackets, leather coats or blazer-cut leather jackets are the typical outerwear.
-Note that there are historic reasons for this everyday luxe leather.
-In Western Europe it’s no fur.
+West Europe has moderate maritime climate meaning windy, humid winters with temperatures around the freezing point.
+Therefore, water repellent outerwear like loden coats, trench coats, pea-coats, leather coats or blazer-cut leather jackets serve as outerwear in the cold season.
+There are historic reasons for this everyday luxe leather.
+Wearing fur is a No-No.

 In East Europe, winters are cold and precipitation is mostly snow.
-Thus, in Eastern Europe fur coats and shearlings with wool blanket scarves are among typical outerwear.
+Therefore, fur coats and shearlings with wool blanket scarves are typical outerwear.
 Especially, when the Siberian High extends wide into Poland.
 Russian floral print scarves are worn either as head gear or wrapped around the shoulders.
 More on East European Style.

-Thus, neutral color leather belts of the width of the loops of your skirts and pants fit the bill.
+Neutral color leather belts of the width of the loops of your skirts and pants fit the bill.
 Go for a leather tote, leather messenger bag of leather satchel for work and a leather chain shoulder or saddle bag otherwise.
 Jewelry encompasses delicate necklaces, a white or cream pearl necklace, a bold gold color watch, gold color bangle, small ear studs.
 All jewelry is low profile.
-Silk scarves are worn in the cleavage of winter coats in west Europe (see this post on how to curate a scarf collection), wool scarves with silk fringes are popular in East Europe.
+Silk scarves are worn in the cleavage of winter coats in west Europe, while wool scarves with silk fringes are popular in East Europe.
 More on curating a scarf collection

 All accessories are never gaudy, big, fake or tacky.
 They complement the outfits, are understated pieces.

-It is quite interesting that in the US, people are more open to wearing color in their professional lives.
-It seems like in the US a wider range of colors is accepted as looking professional when the attire is looking put together.
-It seems that even in a conservative office, nearly every color goes, but those that start with neon.
-There is no Casual Friday culture in European work places.
+Interestingly, in the US, people are more open to wearing color in their professional lives.
+Obviously, in the US, colors are less important when the attire is looking put together.
+Even in a conservative office, nearly every color goes, but those that start with neon.
+Another difference is that there is no Casual Friday culture in European work places.

 A sheath dress works all by itself.
 It is easy to style with a jacket of any type – which of course – changes the vibe.
 Furthermore, a sheath can be worn multiple ways.
-So you can wear nearly yearround.
+So you can wear nearly year round.
 A sheath also gives a straight-up-and-down body some curves.
-Need that. 😉 You can even enhance your wardrobe outfit opions by styling a jumper as a skirt.
+You can even style a sheath as a skirt.

 Being well groomed is important.
 Makeup is a Must, but is barely there.
 For how to get a barely there makeup look see the linked post.
 No matter how cheap the clothing were, the European woman keeps them neat, ironed and tidy.
 Shoes are always polished.
 If needed, they polish them everyday before wearing them!

-Long hair (worn down) is for girls and young women (< 25 yrs old).
+Long hair (worn down) is for girls and young women under 25.
 The hair should never blow into the face.
-If long, it is put up in tight buns, braids, a pony tail, updos or put away with a headband or bobby pins on windy days.
+If long, it is put up in tight buns, braids, a pony tail, up-dos or put away with a headband or bobby pins on windy days.
 Dyed hair is to keep up with.
 Even artificial blondes have no roots!

 Nails are of a neat length.
 Toe nails are lacquered when worn with sandals.
 Bare legs are flawless and only for the weekend and spare time.
-More on how to get flawless legs at the link.
+More on how to get flawless legs.

 Euro Chic is all about looking put together.
-It is high mainenance with respect to grooming, clothes care (read ironing shirts and blouses, dry cleaners for wool skirts, blazers and pants) and shoes (keeping them polished).
+It is high maintenance with respect to grooming, clothes care (read ironing shirts and blouses, dry cleaners for wool skirts, blazers, and pants) and shoes (polishing).
 All items are real, never fake.
 The look reads conservative.
 Euro Chic clothing fits well.
 Outfits are the societally “correct look” for every occasion.

-It’s a look to feel fabulous all of the time without spending a fortune.
+- It’s a look to feel fabulous all time without spending a fortune.

 Photos: G. Kramm